Innoactive/ansible-innoactive-portal-role/README.md

 Whether or not to setup the Portal frontend for this instance.
 (Legacy parameter: `setup_discovery_portal: true`)

-    portal_hostname: "portal.{{ admin_configuration.primay_hostname  }}"

-The hostname under which the Portal frontend should be publicly availabe.
-This defaults to `portal.<hostname-of-portal-instance>`.

     portal_oauth_client_id:

 Allows to explicitly define the oauth client id to be used by the portal to communicate with the Portal backend.
 If not defined,